plasoc/axiplasma/README.md

    + make jump\_build --- Builds the jump binary and generates a jump\_pack.vhd, which contains the binary in HEX.
 Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.
    + make jump\_install --- Copies jump\_pack.vhd into "/hdl/projects/Nexys4".
    + make clean --- Removes all building files from directory.
++ cache_app
+   + make all --- Builds the application binary and generates a main_pack.vhd, which contains the binary in HEX.
+Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.
+   + make install --- Copies main_pack.vhd into "/hdl/projects/Nexys4".
+   + make launch --- Uploads the binary on to the hardware with ISCP.
+The SERIALPORT variable should be set to the serial port of the hardware.
+   + make clean --- Removes all building files from directory.
++ freertos_app
+   + make all --- Builds the application binary and generates a main_pack.vhd, which contains the binary in HEX.
+Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.
+   + make install --- Copies main_pack.vhd into "/hdl/projects/Nexys4".
+   + make launch --- Uploads the binary on to the hardware with ISCP.
+The SERIALPORT variable should be set to the serial port of the hardware.

 There's also a Makefile located in "hdl/projects/Nexys4" that contains the command that generates the crossbar wrapper.